Law School Preparation and Application Timeline

 - Begin to draft your personal statement.

-- Register for the Credential Assembly Service (CAS) at lsac.org/jd/applying-to-law-school/cas.
+- Register for the Credential Assembly Service (CAS) at lsac.org

-- Take the LSAT in October, if necessary.
+- Take the LSAT in September or November*, if necessary.

 - Contact professors for letters of recommendation.
-Obtain a minimum of three letters of recommendation with at least two from professors.
+Obtain a minimum of two letters of recommendation from professors.
+You can ask an employer or internship supervisor for an additional letter as well.

 - Finalize your personal statement.
 Consider attending a personal statement workshop.